 If an operation already has a Food Defense program in place, do they still have to follow the Food Fraud requirements?

-Food Fraud differs from Food Defense; therefore, both are expected to be considered within the CanadaGAP program.
-Both involve intentionally adulterating
+Food Fraud differs from Food Defense; therefore, both are addressed within the CanadaGAP program.
+Both involve intentionally adulterating product, but the

 In some cases, employees may bring food for lunch/snacks that contain potential allergens.
 Should employees’ lunches be considered as part of the allergen assessment and included on Form S (Allergen Information – Assessment)?